 4. Harry E. Preble Award for Undergraduate Research (2014, 2015)

 5. Finalist for best poster; University of Illinois Undergraduate Research Symposium, Modeling Galaxy Formation and Evolution in Large Cosmological Simulations Using Machine Learning, April 2015, Urbana, IL

-6. Blue Waters Fellowship (May 2015 – Present): National Center for Supercomputing Applications.
+6. Blue Waters Fellowship (May 2015 - May 2016): National Center for Supercomputing Applications.
 One out of 22 students selected from across the nation to get 22,500 node hours on the Blue Waters supercomputer to pursue my research project.